liuzixiaosz/LanguageTests/Gre/Words/Words.md

 Yet the big brewers have been **parsimonious** in their marketing budgets, typically investing just 10% or so of their revenues, compared with around 15% at companies like Unilever and Procter &Gamble.

-"I have called on leaders not to take measures that **distort** trade and push up prices, " he said.

 The computer's value will **depreciate** by $500 in the first year.

 Why you look so **gloomy**?
 What are you looking for?